-By right-clicking and selecting Grand Tour from the pop-up menu, the display can be animated for easier interpretation.
+The colours are taken from the data space Dendrogram so it is easy to identify the separate clusters.
+By right-clicking and selecting Grand Tour from the pop-up menu, the display can be animated by rotating round the different axes simultaneously.
+This can also be accessed by using the Ctrl-G shortcut.